There’s so much to ski and do with SkiBig3. December is prime time to visit with your family, with plenty to keep busy on and off the slopes.

 From free activities, unique performances, and the chance to connect and unwind, this winter month hosts several opportunities for family members of all ages to enjoy.
 And, as the holiday season kicks into full-gear you’ll find Santa on the slopes and lots of family-friendly on-mountain activities at Banff Sunshine, Lake Louise Ski Resort and Mt Norquay.

-All the Free Activities
+1) All the Free Activities

-See a Winter Performance
+2) Take In a Winter Performance

-Slow Down the Pace
+3) Slow Down the Pace

-Go Beyond the Tourist Experience – A visit to the Whyte Museum of the Canadian Rockies is the perfect way to gain a more personal understanding of Banff National Park, while giving your ski legs a break.
+Learn About Banff’s History – A visit to the Whyte Museum of the Canadian Rockies is the perfect way to gain a more personal understanding of Banff National Park, while giving your ski legs a break.
 Learn about the first stirrings of our resorts, and the pioneers of Canadian Rockies history that set the first tracks.
 Complimentary admission is included with a 3+ day SkiBig3 Lift Ticket.

 Ski Spree by Eddie Hunter.
 Courtesy of the Whyte Museum of the Canadian Rockies.

+Waterpark – The Douglas Fir Waterpark is a lesser-known gem in the town of Banff.
+With two giant indoor waterslides, a kiddies pool, and a 24-person indoor/outdoor Jacuzzi.
+Admission is $12 for kids 6 and up.
 Take in the excitement with your family this December, or any time, by booking a vacation with our Reservations Team!
 They are happy to help you find the best ski & stay deal possible.